THE BRIEF

 Camera: Rafael Araica, Van Emberger, Edwin Hernandez, Sonya Ivashchenko, Ravi Mody

-Creative directors: Tucker Brooks, Jose Hadathy, Sierra Sparre
+Creative directors: Tucker Brooks, Jose Hadathy, Diego Pinzón, Sierra Sparre

 Talent coordinator & logistics: Sydney Cruz